Hsinghsudwal/NLP-Text-Data-Classification/README.md

 - I measured the model's performance using the accuracy score, which indicated the proportion of correctly classified articles.

-- The linear kernel SVM achieved an impressive accuracy on the test data, demonstrating its effectiveness in classifying news articles accurately.
+- The models improve accuracy on the test data, demonstrating its effectiveness in classifying news articles accurately.

 **5. Inference and Deployment:**

 - I demonstrated how the trained model could be used to classify new headlines into their respective categories.
-For example, I input headlines related to Elon Musk and Tom Cruise and showed that the model correctly predicted the categories of "business" and "entertainment," respectively.
+For example, I input headlines related to business person and actor and showed that the model correctly predicted the categories of "business" and "entertainment," respectively.

 **6. Real-World Application:**

 - I highlighted the practical applications of this project, which extend beyond news categorization.
-Such techniques can be employed in recommendation systems, sentiment analysis, and information retrieval, among other fields.
+Such techniques can be employed in recommendation systems or information retrieval, among other fields.

 In conclusion, this project showcased the power of natural language processing and machine learning in automating the categorization of news articles.
 The skills and knowledge gained from this project can be applied to a wide range of applications in the field of data science and NLP.
 I'm excited about the possibilities that arise when harnessing the capabilities of machine learning in the world of text analysis and classification.
 If you have any questions or would like to learn more about this project, feel free to reach out.